klay-music/klay-beam/klay_beam/README.md

 ## Running on GCP via Dataflow

-If your audio files are in cloud storage you can process them in using GCP Dataflow, which allows for massive parallel execution.
+If your audio files are in cloud storage you can process them using GCP Dataflow, which allows for massive parallel execution.
 This requires additional setup, including: